systemb4/dsp/doc/PROGRESS.md

 8 March 2022: Moving on, will just change numbers when time comes.
 Need to now
     restructure AST and be able to loop through everything.

+9 March 2022: I tried moving everything into multiple files (lexer.h, parser.h,
+    parSort.h) but it wasn't working well and I think im just going to stick to a sort of suckless/kai hendry method of sticking everything into one file even though that is like the #1 rule when first starting a project <use multiple files>

+28 March 2022: Picking up work again.
+Things need to do: go through entire file
+    and do waht code says, everything done before was just for sorting through everything so that this would be easier.